 To find the Rowing Coaching Offices:

-Enter Hecht Athletic Center through Main Entrance (Glass doors on the western side facing San Amaro).
-Check in with the front desk; ask them to reach out to Head Coach Dave Sanderson at 8-9198 or 786-606-2073.
+Enter Hecht Athletic Center through main entrance (glass doors on the western side facing San Amaro).
+Check in with the front desk; ask them to reach out to a rowing staff member.

 Depending on when you visit Miami Rowing, we may or may not be practicing on the water.
-Communicating early with Coach Taurii will guarantee you the best possible dates for your visit.
-Miami Rowing is based at the Shane Watersports Center on the beautiful Indian Creek River, North Beach, Miami, FL.
+Communicating early with Coach Neale will guarantee you the best possible dates for your visit.
+Miami Rowing is based at the Shane Watersports Center on the beautiful Indian Creek River in North Beach.
 Here is more information on the Shane facility and directions.

-Prospective student-athletes (Recruits) can make a total of five official visits after the first day of class of their senior year.
-They can make no more than one official visit per institution.
+Prospective student-athletes (recruits) can begin to take official visits on August 1 before their junior year of high school.
 An official visit is one in which any part, or all of the visit (food, entertainment, travel) is paid for by the institution.

-At Miami Rowing, official visits are 48-hours of non-stop awesome.
-You become a real part of The U Family.
+At Miami Rowing, official visits are two nights of non-stop awesome.
+You become a real part of The U family.
 From watching practice from the Coach’s launch and attending class, to staying overnight in a dorm and eating on campus, this is an athlete-focused time to decide if you are ready to represent The U.

 Official visits are invitation only.
 Those invitations are based on several factors.
-The main factor (but not the only factor!) is the caliber of your junior level athletic experience.
-That athletic experience may have been 4 years rowing in international competition or, 3 years on a state championship basketball or water-polo team, or maybe you only learned to row the summer prior to your senior year.
-We are always looking for women who are athletes; women who want to push their bodies and win races, all while studying at one of the nation’s best schools in one of the most beautiful settings.
+The main factor (but not the only factor!) is the caliber of your junior-level athletic experience.
+That athletic experience may have been four years rowing in international competition or three years on a state championship basketball or water-polo team, or maybe you only learned to row the summer prior to your senior year.
+We are always looking for women who are athletes–women who want to push their bodies and win races, all while studying at one of the nation’s best schools in one of the most beautiful settings.
 Are U Ready?

 Which Visit is Right for You?